jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         value = int(value)
         return value

-  the terminal still shows passing tests
+  the terminal still shows passing test

-* I can also rewrite the ``get_hour`` function to use one line, though it will no longer be as explicit as above
+* I can also rewrite ``get_hour`` to use one line, though it will no longer be as explicit as above

   .. code-block:: python

     def get_hour(timestamp):
         return int(timestamp.split(':')[0])

-  the terminal still shows passing tests.
+  the terminal still shows passing tests

-Since the test is green you can try any ideas you want until you understand what has been written so far.
+You can try any ideas you want until you understand what has been written so far since all the tests are green.
 Time for a nap.

 ----

 test_duration_w_hours_and_minutes
 ========================================================

-I have a solution that provides the right duration when given sleep time and wake time hours, though it does not take minutes into account when doing the calculation.

-For the ``duration`` function to meet the requirements, it has to accept timestamps with hours and minutes for the sleep and wake times.
+For the ``duration`` :doc:`function </functions/functions>` to meet the requirements, it has to accept timestamps with hours and minutes but it currently returns the right duration when given sleep time and wake wake time hours, without taking minutes into account in the calculation.

 RED: make it fail